Djokovic beats Sinner and Centre Court crowd to advance to Wimbledon final

 As great as he is as a returner, as superb as his defence is — over and over, he would sprint and lean and stretch to get to a ball that extended a point until Sinner made a mistake — Djokovic possesses a serve that might be the part of his game he’s improved the most over his career.

-That showed Friday, and it’s showed throughout this fortnight: In his half-dozen matches during the tournament, Djokovic has won 100 of his 103 service games and saved 16 of 19 break points.
+That showed on Friday, and it’s showed throughout this fortnight: in his half-dozen matches during the tournament, Djokovic has won 100 of his 103 service games and saved 16 of 19 break points.

 “In the pressure moments, he was playing very good.
 Not missing,” Sinner said.
 “That’s him.”